Basics of Electricity with Practical Examples

 Example – Heating Water with a Heater:

-Consider an electric water heater with a resistance of 20 ohms.
-If the voltage is 120 volts, you can use Ohm’s Law to calculate the current flowing through the heater.
+An electric water heater can be symbolized by a resistance of 20 ohms.
+Wall socket voltage is 120 volts then use Ohm law to compute the amount of current flowig through the heater.

 Voltage (V) = 120 volts